Ibrahim Njoya: Writing system

 In the beginning of 1902 the third iteration of the Bamum script Nyi Nyi Fa Fu (which means God has given grace) was created.
 Nyi Nyi Fa Fu is reduced by 56 characters down to 381, including 10 arithmetic digits and two punctuation marks.
 Here Ideograms are made primary over pictograms and Left to right writing was mandated, resulting in an expansion of literary activity, numerous correspondences and property transactions.

 In 1903 Njoya built schools to teach the writing and also began translating scriptural texts.

 The fourth phase of the Bamum script came in 1907 with Ri Nyi Fa Fu.
 This script had only 286 characters, 10 numbers and 2 punctuations with the logograms simplified.

 The fifth iteration of the script Ri Nyi Fu Fen began a year after the development of the last stage and represents the last logographic step of the alphabet.
 It contains 81 characters less with 205 symbols.
 This stage totally eliminated pictograms in favor of ideograms and syllables.

 In February 1910 Njoya completed the process of going from a picto-syllabic system to the syllabo-graphemic system in the development of Akauku.
 Akauku has 83 characters, 70 graphemes, 10 arithmetic digits and three diacritics.
 Akauku Mfemfe has 91 characters, 70 syllabo graphemic characters, 10 arithmetic figures, three diacritics, three punctuation marks, and five arithmetic marks.

 In about 15 years through and five successive stages, the end result was Akauku Mfemfe and this allowed the Bamum to produce maps, birth certificates, construction blue prints, administration documents, court acts, accountings and historical archives.

 Njoya may have also invented a hand-powered mill for grinding corn and other cereals.

-After initially starting the project in the 1980s, his grandson, Ibrahim Mbombo Njoya, the current ruler of Bamum, has continued the transition of the palace into a museum, in which schoolchildren are learning the Bamum script developed by Ibrahim Njoya.
+After launching the project in the 1980s, his grandson, who served as the traditional King of the Bamum until 2021, Ibrahim Mbombo Njoya continued transforming the palace into a museum, where schoolchildren learn the Bamum script developed by Ibrahim Njoya.